Synthetics Test Settings

 DNS Settings

-The DNS settings tab is available only for DNS tests.
+The DNS settings tab is available only for tests whose category is DNS (DNS Server Monitor and DNS Server Grid).
 The following settings are available on this tab:

 • Target Port: A field in which to enter the port on the DNS server being tested (default is 53).